acsqdotme/today/README.md

 ## Usage

-`today` creates a journal file `YYYYMMDD.md` with the timestamp of the current day.
+`today` creates a journal file `YYYYMMDD.md` named with the current date.
 The file is opened with `$VISUAL` or `$EDITOR` if the former is not defined.
-The journal files are stored in the first directory that exists among
+The journal files are stored in the first directory that exists among the
+following:

 ``` bash
 $TODAYDIR